dsibilly/DiscordStoryBot/runner/README.md

 - [ ] numerical maths and logic `~ x = (x*x) - (y*y)`

 ## v0.3
-- [ ] same-line diverts mean no newline after "Diverts are invisible"
-- [ ] glue (though maybe this is more part of the story runner?)
 - [ ] includes
 - [ ] alternatives: sequences `|`
 - [ ] alternatives: cycles `&`